Is Pea Protein a Complete Protein?

 The WHO compiles evidence from all available scientific sources to determine the necessary amounts of nutrients for health.
 According to this information, amino acids should be present in the following quantities per gram of protein:

 One can see that Clean Lean Protein exceeds all amino acid requirements for the healthy functioning of the human body as defined by the WHO, except for a methionine and cysteine in which it is only fractionally under the recommended amount (by 1 mg in total).
 This amino acid profile also compares very favorably with the recommended amino acid pattern proposed by the Institute of Medicine of the United States National Institutes of Health* (Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids (Macronutrients), 2005).
+(WHO, 2007)

 Just one serving per day of Clean Lean Protein helps to provide around ¾ of someone’s base amino acid requirements for health: